-You and your partner will want to talk about when is the right time to expand your family.
-In the meantime, even if you’ve recently had a baby, are breastfeeding or have not yet had a period again following a birth, you need to think carefully about contraception and safe sex.
+If you’ve recently had a baby, are breastfeeding or have not yet had a period again following a birth, you need to think carefully about contraception and practising safe sex.

 The NHS offers free and confidential contraceptive services, including to young people under 16, and others regardless of disability, gender, ethnicity, religion and sexual orientation.
-Talk to your GP or public health nurse (health visitor) or find out more from NHS Choices.
+Talk to your GP, health visitor, school nurse or find out more from the NHS website.

-Following the birth of a child, you may want to get advice on changing the method of contraception and explore the options that suit you and your partner best.
+Following the birth of a child, you may want to get advice on contraception and explore the options that suit you and your partner best.

-You may find this leaflet from the Family Planning Association useful.
+You may find information from the Family Planning Association useful too.

 - Contraception and pregnancy: Many types of contraception are available.
-While they all prevent pregnancy, not all will protect against sexually transmitted infections so you may also need to use a condom.
+While they are designed to prevent pregnancy, not all will protect against sexually transmitted infections so you may also need to use a condom.

 - Leaflet: Your Guide to Contraception